dudeperf3ct/dudeperf3ct.github.io/sensei/carl_sagan.md

 > <span class='red'>The universe is a pretty big place.
 If it's just us, seems like an awful waste of space.</span>

+> <span class='purple'>That’s here.
+That’s home.
+That’s us.
+On it, everyone you love, everyone you know, everyone you have ever heard of, every human being who ever was, lived out their lives...[E]very king and peasant, every young couple in love, every mother and father, hopeful child, inventor and explorer, every revered teacher of morals, every corrupt politician, every superstar, every supreme leader, every saint and sinner in the history of our species lived there–on a mote of dust suspended in a sunbeam.</span>

 Feel free to jump anywhere,
 - [Carlism](#carlism)
 - [Quotes](#quotes)